rocord01/block-ads/README.md

 ### Test site for ad blocking

-We've also set up a site---[blockads.fivefilters.org](https://blockads.fivefilters.org)---anyone can visit to see if their browser is blocking ads or not.
-It not only tests for ad blocking, but also checks to see if the browser is letting through 'acceptable' ads---if it is, you get warned about it.
+We've also set up a site&mdash;[blockads.fivefilters.org](https://blockads.fivefilters.org)&mdash;anyone can visit to see if their browser is blocking ads or not.
+It not only tests for ad blocking, but also checks to see if the browser is letting through 'acceptable' ads&mdash;if it is, you get warned about it.
 Many users of Adblock Plus are unaware that the company [makes money from whitelisting advertisers](http://www.engadget.com/2016/02/12/rip-adblock-plus/).

-### Why do we recommend uBlock Origin?
+### Why do we recommend [uBlock Origin](https://github.com/gorhill/uBlock)?

 Because of its uncompromising stance towards ['acceptable' ads](https://github.com/gorhill/uBlock/blob/master/MANIFESTO.md):